lauratejada/software-company/README.md

 ### Our company website

 Hello world.
-This is our new compnay website.
+This is our new company website.

 ## DEMO